appsquickly/typhoon/README.md

         http://jasperblues.github.com/spring-objective-c/schema/assembly.xsd">

     <description>
         This is the application assembly.
-The schema declaration above gives code-completion in supported IDEs (works in AppCode).
+The schema declaration above gives code-completion in supported IDEs (works in AppCode, but the Xcode XML editor doesn't resolve schemas, it seems).
         Dependencies can be resolved by reference (ie a name), by matching the required type or protocol or by value.
     </description>